SJECollins/ci-pp4-pet-rx/TESTING.md

 ## JavaScript Testing

-JSHint was used for testing the JavaScript for the modals and email.
+JSHint was used for validating the JavaScript for the modals and email.

 ## Python Testing

 The project was tested for pep8 compliance using pycodestyle. [autopep8](https://pypi.org/project/autopep8/) was used to aid compliance. # noqa was used in a small number of cases where necessary.
 At time of writing no problems or errors were found.

 ## Lighthouse
 <summary>Example Title</summary>